 Installation Regulations (normes)

 Regulations are not just about the number of points or lights you can install on any single circuit.
 They are in place for safety reasons and an understanding of electrical principles is needed to fully understand their application.

 Most DIY books will advise the basics but as regulations change periodically only electrical professionals will be fully conversant with the latest updates.
 Whilst it would be simple to list a series of current regulations for reference, they will be superseded at some stage.
 Professional advice should be sought as to the latest situation before commencing any installation work.

-It is proposed that from 1 April 2009, it will become a legal requirement to have an electrical inspection when selling a property which is more than 15 years old.
+From 1 April 2009, it is a legal requirement to have an electrical inspection when selling a property which is more than 15 years old.
 This can only be done by a qualified, registered electrical contractor.

 The above information is intended to explain domestic electrical systems in France, it is not a DIY guide.
 Electrical installations should only be carried out by qualified, registered electrical contractors for your own safety.